 - 1. Need to be an active member of an ELCA congregation. - 2.
 Need to be identified (personally or by a community) as a person of faith who has the skills to do congregational leadership work. - 3.
-An application fee of \$75 for half time and \$150 for full time SAM's will be paid to the NWMN Synod, payable by the candidate or the home congregation (helps cover cost of background checks, etc.). - 4.
-Find a mentor pastor who is a seminary trained, ordained ELCA pastor who is not related to you. - 5.
+A fee of \$200 for SAM's will be paid to the NWMN Synod, payable by the SAM's work congregation, candidate or the home congregation (helps cover cost of background checks, etc.). - 4.
+Find a mentor pastor who is a seminary-trained, ordained ELCA pastor who is not related to you. - 5.
 Attend SAM Lay Classes: 6 classes are required in the first 2 years of being a SAM (LED classes are both virtual and in person; Region 3 training program; Lutheran Seminary; other continuing education platforms must be approved by the synod SAM committee.) - 6.
 Complete boundaries and anti-racism trainings (renewable every 3 years). - 7.
 Attend SAM retreats; synod sponsored events; synod assembly; etc. - 8.
-Annual Review meeting
+Complete an Annual Review with your assigned congregation and mentor pastor.